karol11/argentum/README.md

 ## Examples

 This language is safe and managed, like Java.\
-This code samples compile to less than 20K Windows executables.\
+These code examples compile into less than 20K Windows executables.\
 No virtual machine/framework needed.\
 They can work in a loop forever, no GC pauses, no leaks, no memory corruptions.